 Foundation of the Bank in Liechtenstein

-Following an inaugural General Meeting on November 22, 1920, Bank in Liechtenstein opened for business in May 1921 with ten employees.
+In May 1921, the Bank in Liechtenstein opened for business with ten employees.
 It came into being at a difficult time for business, just after the First World War and Liechtenstein’s conversion to the Swiss franc for its national currency.
 "We are particularly pleased that we have been able to make our services available to the country in procuring a national loan of 1 million Swiss francs, without committing our own resources," says the first annual report to the General Meeting.